Forget the University: Gift Cards, Professionalism and the Australian Academy | Latest Nigeria News Today

 As for research, this only matters if it can be pegged to the industrial grant making complex, which is only useful in producing more grants.
 The cosmos of receiving such awards is only relevant, not from the actual material it produces in terms of what knowledge, but for the process of gaining the award.
 Money can then go back into undeserving pockets, with recipient academics, to use a popular and atrocious term “buying themselves out” of teaching duties.
 As one Dean of no stature or relevance insisted with dull conviction, “It does not matter how many papers you write, or how many books you author – your work allocation is the same as the next one.”

 A half-wit sloth with one publication authored with several other dunces deserves the same academic praise as the single author of numerous pieces, with a profile that is somewhat larger than the standard 200 metre radius worshipped in insular towers.
-The die, it would seem, is cast, before you realise an awful reality: the Dean wants you to be on her level, that of the spreadsheeting numbed wonder who draws in a fortnightly salary with minimal cognition – except to justify the dictates of the satanic college she serves.
+The die appears to have been cast, making you realize a dreadful reality: the Dean desires you to be on her level, that of the numbed wonder who engages in spreadsheeting and receives a biweekly salary with minimal cognition—only to rationalize the directives of the college she serves, which seem satanic.

 Amidst this messy state of affairs, Australian universities continue engaging in that practice most heinous: the underpayment of staff, notably those on temporary contracts.
 The payment rates for casual academics – and, in some cases, ongoing staff – is nothing short of scandalous.
 In March 2022, the Senate Standing Committee on Economics noted that 21 out of Australia’s 40 universities had been guilty of underpaying staff.